Final Feb 6,

 barring an accident or safety problem.
 No control will be scored,

-however, if less than 20% of the vehicles still competing are able
+however, if less than 20% of competing vehicles are able to reach

 * In order to eliminate pressure for